vassilismin/BCF_Fish_QSAR_Model/README.md

 Categorical features like species, sex, and tissue type were digitized with one-hot encoding, and binary variables were converted for model compatibility.
 The model was developed and trained using robust preprocessing pipelines to ensure accurate and reliable predictions.

 ## Jaqpot Service
-This Qsar model haws been deployed on Jaqpot Application as an online service.
-You can find this and run online this model at https://app.jaqpot.org/dashboard/models/1976/description
+This QSAR model has been deployed on Jaqpot Application as an online service.
+You can find and run online this model at https://app.jaqpot.org/dashboard/models/1976/description